What is working capital

 This frees up working capital that would otherwise be tied up as a current asset.

-Asset refinancing is a way for businesses to free up working capital that is currently tied up in their long-term assets.
+Asset refinancing is a way for dental businesses to free up working capital that is currently tied up in their long-term assets which many dental practices usually have in spades.
 Through asset refinancing, your business can gain access to some of the cash value of the asset without having to sell it off.

 Refinancing allows you to borrow money against equity in the asset.
 This means that you can borrow money against assets you do not fully own.
 Your loan will be valued against the value of your equity.